magael/trepark/README.md

 - The user cannot park at the same spot twice in a short time period.

 The app is appliable to any city world wide, but we hope to get the opportunity to develop it further with the city of Tampere.
+We created TrePark for the city of Tampere challenges of Junction Hackathon 2018.